 It's possible that your partner needs to make changes as well, but the only behavior you can really affect is your own.
-You have to be willing to make the needed changes within yourself and expect that your partner will do the same, or seek the needed help.
+You have to be willing to make the needed changes within yourself and expect that your partner will do the same.

 It typically takes both partners being willing to say, "I will change" to stop a divorce from proceeding, but not always.
 And even though none of us can force our partner to say and do those words, we can certainly influence them by doing it ourselves.

 And although both of you may need to make changes, if there has been betrayal in the relationship or anything that has broken trust, it may require the person who did that to do the work first before the other will be willing to engage.

-We all can list things our partner has told us that they wish we would do differently and that's a great place to start.
+We all can list things our partner has told us that they wish we would do differently, and that's a great place to start.
 Even if you cannot stop the divorce, being willing to change is something that will definitely benefit you in the future.

-If you liked this post on how to stop a divorce, you can get notified each time there's a new one by signing-up at the bottom of this page, or follow me on Facebook or Twitter where I post relationship and self-improvement tips just like this.
+If you liked this article on how to stop a divorce, you can get notified each time there's a new one by signing-up at the bottom of this page, or follow me on Facebook or Twitter where I post relationship and self-improvement tips just like this.

 Looking for More?
 Check Out These Articles